wp-plugins/social-media-manager/readme.txt

 = 2.1 =
 Fixed so the plugin could be installed by plugin manager

+= 3.0 =
+Added ability to tweet your new post directly from the post page on update.
+Also added a settings interfaceon main plugin page.

 == Screenshots ==
 1. The facebook page.